-Unlike other investment strategies on this list the long only approach can be liquidated on a moment’s notice for little penalty.
+Unlike other investment strategies on this list the long-only approach can be liquidated at a moment’s notice for little penalty.
 This is because you can sell small positions of your long portfolio while keeping others.
 Further, when managing a smaller portfolio (under $10 million) you won’t encounter liquidity concerns that plague the larger portfolios at hedge funds.

 The reason behind this is because there are simply too many skills you will need to learn and master.
-Further, the long only portfolio requires constant sector/industry research and fine tuning to maximize your yearly ROI.
-After a couple years however the beginner investor or trader can expect to get returns in the range of 5-7% above market average.
+Further, the long-only portfolio requires constant sector/industry research and fine-tuning to maximize your yearly ROI.
+After a couple of years however the beginner investor or trader can expect to get returns in the range of 5-7% above market average.